 ● Unresolved lung nodules or masses

-By clicking on Send, you accept to receive communication from Agaysta Hospitals on email, SMS, and Whatsapp.
+By clicking on Send, you accept to receive communication from Yashoda Hospitals on email, SMS, and Whatsapp.